Loading...

 • with a history of alcoholism

-• with a family history of pernicious anaemia
+• with a family history of pernicious anemia

-• diagnosed with anaemia (including iron deficiency anaemia, sickle cell anaemia, and thalassemia)
+• diagnosed with anemia (including iron deficiency anemia, sickle cell anemia, and thalassemia)

 • with Crohn's disease, ulcerative colitis, irritable bowel syndrome, coeliac disease, or any other disease that causes malabsorption of nutrients